-It can be difficult to know with surety that a person in early recovery is ready to step down out of comprehensive sober living, however, there are definite benchmarks and traits to look for.
+It can be difficult to know with certainty that a person in early recovery is ready to step down out of a comprehensive sober living house in Dallas.
+However, there are definite benchmarks and traits to look for.

-Key Indicators for Successful Step-down From Sober Living
+Key Indicators for Successful Step-Down From a Sober Living House in Dallas

-It should both be the mission and passion of the sober living organization to positively transform the lives of those suffering from Addiction.
-It is an honor to work with clients and their families to create lasting and impactful change, not a right or something to be taken lightly.
+It should both be the mission and passion of the sober living organization to positively transform the lives of those suffering from addiction.
+It’s an honor to work with clients and their families to create lasting and impactful change.

 Common Behaviors and Approach

-When determining which type of sober living environment, or if sober living should be an option at all (sober living should always be an option), it is important to understand certain behaviors and to ask if the organization how they address them.
-These types of behaviors, if left untreated or if treated in an improper manner, undermine the recovery process and may lead people down a path to relapse.
+When determining if sober living should be an option and which type of sober living environment would be best, it’s important to understand certain behaviors and to ask the organization how they address them.
+If left untreated or if treated in an improper manner, the behaviors below will undermine the recovery process and may lead people down a path to relapse.

-Approaching self-sabotaging individuals through a positive-reinforcement loop focused on removing critical internal negativity and working towards the development of a set of personal values is detrimental in overcoming this behavior.
-Furthermore, residents should be taught to practice becoming comfortable with the uncomfortable emotions, rather than simply running away from the problem.
+Approaching self-sabotaging individuals with a positive-reinforcement loop focused on removing internal negativity and working towards the development of a set of personal values is pivotal in overcoming this behavior.
+Furthermore, residents should be taught to practice becoming comfortable with uncomfortable emotions, rather than simply running away from the problem.

-A guiding philosophy is to bring clarity, communication, introspection, and to help start developing personal accountability and self-love.
+A guiding philosophy is to bring clarity, communication and introspection while helping sober living residents start developing personal accountability and self-love.
 The work to redefine the individual’s role away from being the “one always in need” to the one that is always looking to help others is fundamental in changing the resident’s perspective.

 Addicts are wired to live in the extremes.
 The massive highs and cratering lows.
 It’s always “all or nothing.”
 Complete chaos or faltering attempts at controlling everything litter the landscape of their lives.
 They’re constantly in conflict, oscillating between opposing emotions, opinions, or beliefs.